jsdelivrbot/awesome-react-boilerplate/docs/client.md

 ## <a name="utiles"></a>`Utiles`

-Simply to understand. just add here all your general functions that can serv you entire the application.
+Simple to understand. just add here all your general functions that can serv you entire the application.